 Since then things have moved quickly.
 In April 2020, Thomas Fugl became part of the ownership circle.
 And later in August 2020, the RE-ZIP office moved out of Bo’s private home and into an office space in downtown Aarhus, where the team that now counts four works on improving the packaging, so in the future, it is even more environmental-friendly, easier to return and cheaper for the consumer.

-2020, August: RE-ZIP gets an office in downtown Aarhus
+AUG 2020: RE-ZIP gets an office in Aarhus